Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-AGMARK is a quality Certification Mark issued by the Directorate of Marketing and Inspection (DMI), an agency of the Government of India, and not by the Food and Agriculture Organization (FAO).
-The FAO is an international organization that promotes food security and agricultural development.
-Statement 2 is incorrect.
+Statement 2 is Incorrect: AGMARK is a quality Certification Mark issued by the Directorate of Marketing and Inspection (DMI), an agency of the Government of India, and not by the Food and Agriculture Organization (FAO).
+The FAO is an international organisation that promotes food security and agricultural development.

 QUESTION 96